 Select a PowerApps environment

 The integration between Talent and the PowerApps environments lets you integrate and extend the use of Talent data using PowerApps tools.
 Understanding the purpose of PowerApps environments will not only help you build apps to extend Talent, but will also help you select the correct environment when provisioning Talent.
 For information about PowerApps environments, including environment scope, environment access, and creating and choosing an environment, see Announcing PowerApps environments.

 Use the following guidance when determining which PowerApps environment to deploy Talent into:

 In LCS, select Manage environments, or go directly to the PowerApps Admin center where you can view existing environments and create new environments.

 A single Talent environment is mapped to a single PowerApps environment.

 A PowerApps environment “contains” the Talent application, along with the corresponding PowerApps, Flow, and Common Data Service applications.
 If the PowerApps environment is deleted, so are the apps within it.
 When provisioning a Talent environment, either "Trial" or "Production" can be provisioned.
 Choose the type of environment based on how the environment will be used.

 Data integration and testing strategies should be considered, such as Sandbox, UAT, or Production.
 We recommend that you consider the various implications for your deployment, because it isn't easy to later change which Talent environment is mapped to a PowerApps environment.

 The following PowerApps environments cannot be used for Talent and will be filtered from the selection list within LCS:

 Default Power Apps environments - Although each tenant is automatically provisioned with a default PowerApps environment, we don't recommend using them with Talent because all tenant users have access to the PowerApps environment and could unintentionally corrupt production data when testing and exploring with PowerApps or Flow integrations.

 Trial environments - These environments are created with an expiration date and will expire after that time, causing your environment and any Talent instances contained within to be removed automatically.

-Unsupported regions - Currently Talent is only supported in the following regions: United States, Europe, United Kingdom, or Australia.
+Unsupported regions - Currently Talent is only supported in the following regions: United States, Europe, United Kingdom, Australia, Canada and Asia.